jdanielv00/qa-webapp-project/README.md

 - Analyzing error logs and warnings

 ## Notes
-- This is a personal QA project designed to gain hands-on experience with real-world testing scenarios.
+- This project was developed as a self-guided QA initiative to gain hands-on experience testing a real web application environmnent.
+The backend code was scaffolded with AI assistance to simulate a production-like system, while **all QA processes**--test planning, bug discovery, documentation, and validation--were executed independently.
 - Future Improvements: Add Selenium automation or Postman API tests.

 ## Contact
 If you are a recruiter or hiring manager, let's discuss how my QA skills can translate to your team!

-Email: jdvargasvidal@gmail.com
+Email: jdvargasvidal@gmail.com |
 LinkedIn: www.linkedin.com/in/jdanielvargas